JohnEffo/MonoBuild/doc-site/content/getting-started/how-it-works/_index.md

 ../src/ServiceB
 ```

 #### Ignore Files

-We don't necessarily want a build to be triggered for a change in every file type.
-We can ignore files using a file pattern.
+We don't necessarily want a build to be triggered for a change on every file type or location.
+We can ignore files using a file glob pattern.
 Ignores can be relative referencing locations in another dependency, or local to the current directory.
+Ignore files have the name ```.monobuild.ignore```.
+One ignore pattern should be per line.
+If you understand `.gitignore` you understand ```.monobuild.ignore``` files.

 ## Dependency Resolution